rupaai/caffeine_coders_emotion_recognition/README.md

   2. **emotion_ecognition_with_federated_learning.ipynb**: In this notebook, we have tried to apply course content(Federated Learning) to our model.
 But with failed attempts only, since RNNs and LSTM/GRU are not supported by Syft yet.

-  3. **NLPproject_emotion_recognition.ipynb**: Our main notebook in which we have used the dataset for training and testing of model.
-We are able to achieve an Accuracy of 91.85%.
+  3. **emotion_recognition_dataset1.ipynb**: Our main notebook in which we have used the dataset for training and testing of model.
+We are able to achieve an Accuracy of 91.85% using GRU.

-  4. **emotion_recognition.ipynb**: Trained our model on another dataset with 6 emotion labels, with two new emotions 'love' and 'surprise', this dataset was very unbalanced so we are not taking it for our main model's training.
+  4. **emotion_recognition_dataset2.ipynb**: Trained our model on another dataset with 6 emotion labels, with two new emotions 'love' and 'surprise', this dataset was very unbalanced so we are not taking it for our main model's training although it was able to give us 93% Accuracy.

   5. **Training_Dataset_Cleaning.ipynb** and **Testing_Dataset_Cleaning.ipynb**: In these notebook the given datasets of the Tweet Emotion Intensity Dataset with the labelled emotions anger, fear, sadness and joy will be loaded as csv files from the original source.
 Afterwards they will be combined into one csv and then changed into a dataframe, where the tweets can be accessed and cleaned.
 The outputs are the cleaned datasets for training and testing data.